influxdata/telegraf/plugins/inputs/prometheus/README.md

 Using the `monitor_kubernetes_pods_namespace` option allows you to limit which pods you are scraping.

-Using `monitor_kubernetes_pods_version = 2` allows more scalable scraping for pods which will scrape pods only in the node that telegraf is running.
+Using `pod_scrape_scope = "node"` allows more scalable scraping for pods which will scrape pods only in the node that telegraf is running.
 It will fetch the pod list locally from the node's kubelet.
-This will require running Telegraf as a daemonset in the cluster.
+This will require running Telegraf in every node of the cluster.
 Note that the environment variable NODE_IP must be set to the host IP.
 This can be done in the yaml of the pod running telegraf:
 ```
 env:
   - name: NODE_IP